Country Profile: Barbados

 Government

-- 30: Number of seats in the House of Assembly
+- 30 - Seats in the House of Assembly (all directly elected)

 Military and Security